Statistical guarantees for denoising reflected diffusion models: Generative modelling with reflected diffusions

 \subsection{Bounding the approximation error}

-Before going into details, we first outline here our general strategy for bounding the approximation error: \begin{enumerate} \item approximate the true score by truncation of the spectral decomposition $h_N$, i.e., approximate $\nabla_x\log p_t(x)$ by $\nabla_x\log h_N(x, t)$; \item approximate $h_N$ and $\nabla_xh_N$ by neural networks on $[\underline{T}, \overline{T}]$ via \begin{enumerate}[label=(\alph*)] \item dividing $[\underline{T},\overline{T}]$ into sub-intervals of increasing length, totalling a number of intervals on the order of $\log N$; \item on each sub-interval, fix a number of time-points $\{t_i\}$, also on the order of $\log N$, and at each of these, make an approximation of $h_N(t_i)$ and $\nabla_xh_N(t_i)$ using existing results; \item extend these discrete approximations to the entire sub-interval using polynomial interpolation; \item combine approximations on each sub-interval into one final approximation via a partition of unity; \end{enumerate} \item combine the first two steps, along with general results on neural networks, to achieve a neural network approximation of $\nabla_x\log p_t$. \end{enumerate} Following this general strategy, we can prove the following score approximation result.
+Before going into details, we first outline here our general strategy for bounding the approximation error: \begin{enumerate} \item approximate the true score by truncation of the spectral decomposition $h_N$, i.e., approximate $\nabla_x\log p_t(x)$ by $\nabla_x\log h_N(x, t)$; \item approximate $h_N$ and $\nabla_xh_N$ by neural networks on $[\underline{T}, \overline{T}]$ via \begin{enumerate}[label=(\alph*)] \item dividing $[\underline{T},\overline{T}]$ into sub-intervals of increasing length, totalling a number of intervals on the order of $\log N$; \item on each sub-interval, fix a number of time-points $\{t_i\}$, also on the order of $\log N$, and at each of these, make an approximation of $h_N(t_i)$ and $\nabla_xh_N(t_i)$ using existing results; \item extend these discrete approximations to the entire sub-interval using polynomial interpolation; \item combine approximations on each sub-interval into one final approximation via a partition of unity; \end{enumerate} \item combine the first two steps, along with general results on neural networks, to achieve a neural network approximation of $\nabla_x\log p_t$. \end{enumerate} { At this point, we comment on how and why our approximation strategy differs from those in, for example, \cite{oko23}.
+The authors there assume a Gaussian transition kernel with a density that is comparatively easy to approximate using neural networks.
+The difficulty then lies in approximating the initial density $p_0$ and the convolution of the two.
+By contrast, in our spectral composition, the influence of $p_0$ enters the function only as the weights $\langle p_0, e_j\rangle_{L^2}$.
+The growth of these weights encodes the smoothness of $p_0$ and thereby influences the truncation parameter $N$ but they need no approximation by neural networks.
+Thus, the difficulty lies instead in approximating the eigenfunctions $e_j$ themselves.
+One might think that one could use existing results, e.g.\ from \cite{suzuki19,schmidthieber20}, to approximate each $e_j$ and the individual time components $t\mapsto \e^{-t\lambda_j}$ separately, and then sum them together.
+However, using these existing results, the sparsity constraint of each summand would be of order at least $N$, and thus the sparsity constraint of the network as a whole would be at least $N^2$.
+This is problematic, since, according to \citet[Lemma C.2]{oko23}, the sparsity constraint enters exponentially in the covering number of the associated class and, consequently, by Theorem \ref{theo:score_loss_emp}, linearly in the generalisation error.
+This is why we employ a different strategy: we approximate the entire sum at fixed time points and use polynomials to interpolate between them over time.
+This ultimately gives us a sparsity constraint of order $N\,\mathrm{Poly}(\log N)$.} Following this general strategy, we can prove the following score approximation result.

 \begin{theorem} Let $0<\underline{T}<\overline{T}$ and $n\in\N$ sufficiently large be given with $\underline{T}\in\mathrm{Poly}(n^{-1})$.
 Then, there exists a neural network $\varphi_{\sco}\in\Phi(L(n), W(n), S(n), B(n))$ satisfying